ianthetechie/digital-garden/content/blog/learning-a-language-the-lazy-way.md

 You study grammatical rules, forms, suffixes, and so on.
 But the number of people who ACTUALLY learn languages this way is a rounding error.

-You will fand more inconsistencies in any language than you can shake a stick at.
+You will find more inconsistencies in any language than you can shake a stick at.
 That's part of what makes learning human languages hard.
 Computer languages are, by contrast, easy.
 They have to adhere to rigid rules,